yeti-switch/doc/docs/en/yeti-ui-general.rst

  -   *Working Space*.
-Structure of this block depends on concrete menu item, but usually it could consists from following sections:
+Structure of this block depends on concrete menu item, but usually it could consists of following sections:

         -   :ref:`Filters <type_of_controls-filters>`;
         -   :ref:`List of Objects <type_of_controls-listofobjects>`;